-- 9.110 The environmental objectives of the Water Framework Directive (WFD) are the core of this UK legislation providing for long-term sustainable water management on the basis of a high level of protection of the aquatic environment.
+- 9.109 The Water Framework Directive (WFD) has been transposed into UK law (latest legislation covered in The Water Environment (Water Framework Directive) (England and Wales) Regulations 2017) under which there is the obligation to meet targets for the ecological and chemical status of water bodies. - 9.110 The WFD's key objectives are general protection of aquatic ecology, specific protection of unique and valuable habitats, protection of drinking water resources, and protection of bathing water.
+All objectives are integrated for each river basin, and the last three to specific bodies of water that are designated for drinking water abstraction, those supporting special wetlands, and bathing areas.
+Ecological protection should apply to all waters. - 9.111 The environmental objectives of the Water Framework Directive (WFD) are the core of this UK legislation providing for long-term sustainable water management on the basis of a high level of protection of the aquatic environment.
 Within the Directive, Part 5 Regulation 13 sets out the "environmental objectives" for natural surface and groundwater bodies, artificial and heavily modified water bodies (HMWBs).
 Natural surface water bodies must, by 2027 adhere to good ecological and chemical status and groundwater bodies to good quantitative and chemical status.
 Artificial and HMWBs must achieve good ecological potential and good chemical status.
-Regulation 13 also sets out the principal of no deterioration, requiring protection from the deterioration of water status/potential. - 9.111 We carry out a WFD assessment of all plan options potentially affecting the water environment as part of our legal obligation to ensure that our options do not cause deterioration and do not impact the achievement of 'Good' status for affected waterbodies.
+Regulation 13 also sets out the principal of no deterioration, requiring protection from the deterioration of water status/potential. - 9.112 We carry out a WFD assessment of all plan options potentially affecting the water environment as part of our legal obligation to assess whether our options do not cause deterioration and do not impact the achievement of 'Good' status for affected waterbodies.